Gordon Reid (tennis): Tennis career

 Reid was named Tennis Scotland Junior Male Player of the Year in 2009 and Tennis Scotland Disabled Player of the Year in 2010.
 As a doubles player, he qualified for the year-end Doubles Masters for the first time in 2009, where he and his Hungarian partner Laszlo Farkas finished fifth of the eight partnerships.
 Reid also played in the men's wheelchair doubles at Wimbledon in 2008.

 Reid ended 2010 having beaten three world top ranked players on his way to winning three NEC Tour singles titles during the season, as well as winning four doubles titles during the year.
 He beat Austrian world No 9 Martin Legner to win his last tournament of the season in December, the Prague Cup Czech Indoor.

-In January 2016 Reid won his first ever Grand Slam singles wheelchair title at the Australian Open.
+In January 2016, Reid won his first ever Grand Slam singles wheelchair title at the Australian Open.
 In July 2016, Reid followed up with his second Grand Slam victory in the inaugural singles wheelchair championships at Wimbledon.
-At the 2016 Summer Paralympics Reid won the gold medal for the Men's Wheel chair Singles tennis, beating fellow Briton Alfie Hewett in straight sets, 6–2, 6–1.
+At the 2016 Summer Paralympics Reid won the gold medal for the men's wheelchair singles tennis, beating fellow Briton Alfie Hewett in straight sets, 6–2, 6–1.
+He ended the year as world number one in singles.

-Reid was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to wheelchair tennis.
-After giving him his MBE, Queen Elizabeth II referred to him as a "charming young man".

-He competed in wheelchair tennis at the 2020 Summer Paralympics, where he won silver in the doubles with partner Alfie Hewett and bronze in the singles.
+He competed in wheelchair tennis at the 2020 Summer Paralympics, where he won silver in the doubles with Hewett and bronze in the singles.

-After 2016, Reid's grand slam success continued primarily with his accolades in the doubles alongside partner Alfie Hewett.
+After 2016, Reid's grand slam success continued primarily with his accolades in the doubles alongside Hewett.
 Together, they were the first men's wheelchair tennis pair to win the calendar year grand slam, which they completed in 2021.
 Their title at the Australian Open in 2022 marked their 9th consecutive victory in a slam, overtaking Martina Navratilova and Pam Shriver's record for most consecutive slam titles.
-Their slam win streak is currently ongoing, having not lost in a slam since Wimbledon 2019.